 There are also monthly listeners interested in having new episodes every so often.

-How many podcasts you create will depend on your niche and the general opinion of the podcast listeners you have.
+How many podcasts you create will depend on your niche and the general opinion of your podcast listeners.

 Various podcast consumers listen to a podcast simply because they enjoy it.

-While both are important in certain regards, it’s essential to be clear on what you’re after the most before even thinking about investing time or effort into creating a podcast.
+While both are important in sure regards, it’s essential to be clear on what you’re after the most before even thinking about investing time or effort into creating a podcast.

 If you create a successful podcast, brands will likely sponsor your show to promote their products or services to your audience.

-As such, if you are considering making money from your podcasts while also speaking about a topic you are passionate about, you need to understand that over time, several websites online will be willing to pay you for your content.
+As such, if you are considering making money from your podcasts while also speaking about a topic you are passionate about, you need to understand that several websites online will be willing to pay you for your content over time.

 Different listeners have different preferences when it comes to audio quality and formats.

 Some will only listen to audio podcasts, while others will watch video podcasts.